What's The Best Way to Backup A Nas? We Compared 3 Free Ways - Qiling

 Solution 2.
 Create NAS Backups to the Directly Attached USB Hard Disk

-However, this method is not automated.
-It requires physically attaching the disk, starting the copy operation, and ensuring it completes successfully.
-In addition, backups can be inconsistent if the to-be-backed-up files are opened or modified by applications while being copied.
+The traditional method of backing up data involves physically attaching the disk, starting the copy operation, and ensuring it completes successfully.
+However, this manual process is not automated and can be inconsistent, as backups may fail if files are opened or modified by applications while being copied.

 Guide: How to Copy NAS to External USB Hard Drive